 - Following that, the articles of incorporation must be drawn up. including bylaws

-- The bylaws and articles of incorporation must be professionally translated into Portuguese
+- The Power of Attorney document must be professionally translated into Portuguese

 - The certified translation is then registered at a notary